Aubrey Manning: Honours and public offices

 Manning was elected Fellow of the Royal Society of Edinburgh (1973), and received an OBE in 1998.
 He also held honorary doctorates from Université Paul Sabatier in Toulouse, the University of St Andrews, and the Open University.
 He received the Zoological Society of London Silver Medal in 2003, for public understanding of science.

 Among his many posts, he was Chairman of Edinburgh Brook Advisory Centre, Chairman of the Council of the Scottish Wildlife Trust, and a trustee of the National Museums of Scotland and of Project Wallacea.
 He was President of the Royal Society of Wildlife Trusts from 2005 to 2010, and was Patron of Population Matters (formerly known as the Optimum Population Trust).

 Writing and broadcasting

-He wrote An Introduction to Animal Behaviour (1967) published by Cambridge University Press, which is now in its sixth edition (last three editions co-authored with Professor Marian Stamp Dawkins.
+Manning wrote An Introduction to Animal Behaviour (1967) published by Cambridge University Press, which is now in its sixth edition (last three editions co-authored with Professor Marian Stamp Dawkins.
 His television broadcasts included: BBC Two's Earth Story, Landscape Mysteries and Talking Landscapes.
 His radio broadcasts included The Rules of Life for BBC Radio 4 and the Open University in 2006.
 He also broadcast five series of Radio 4's Unearthing Mysteries, Sounds of Life and Origins: the Human Connection.

-Family
+Personal life

-In 1959, he married zoologist Margaret Bastock (d.
-1982) with whom he had two sons.
+In 1959, Manning married zoologist Margaret Bastock (d.
+1982), with whom he had two sons.
 In 1985, he married Joan Herrmann, a child psychotherapist, with whom he had another son.